graybealski/cf-conventions-work/FAQ.md

 <a name="canonical"></a>
 ### Must a variable have the same units as its standard name's canonical units?
-If you have a variable with a standard name, its units must be compatible with (convertible to) the canonical units of the standard name, but not exactly the same as the canonical units.
+Not exactly.
+If you have a variable with a standard name, its units must be compatible with (that is, convertible to) the canonical units of the standard name; but your variable's units do not have to be *the same* as the canonical units.
 For example, a variable with standard name wind_speed could have units miles/hour, since those can be converted to the canonical units of meters/second.

 If the units of the variable are not convertible to the standard name's canonical units, this indicates the variable is not really of the same type as the standard name.